-Hitting the market when the Alnico 8 was still a “thing” new to pickup tweakers, 2008’s Alternative 8 follows the Custom Shop’s Crazy 8 model (more on that another time!) from 2007.
+Hitting the market when the Alnico 8 was still a “thing” new to pickup tweakers, 2008’s Alternative 8 follows the Custom Shop’s Crazy 8 model from 2007.
 Compared to an Alnico 5, for example, the Alnico 8 takes it all up a notch.
-Among pickup modders that like to violate a product’s warranty, the Alnico 8 seems to have become pretty popular.
+Among pickup modders that are just fine with violating a product’s warranty, the Alnico 8 seems to have become pretty popular.
 A bit of sensory overload has it’s novelty, but I’ve personally not met a pickup altered with an Alnico 8 that maintains lasting power with my ears.

 On the other hand, a pickup that’s designed around an Alnico 8 is a different story.
 And that’s why I seem to have found better results when I do not dictate specs to a pickup winder.
 Do you think people were telling Michelangelo what brushes to use on the Sistine Chapel?
 Or what chisels were best for Madonna and Child?

 Seymour was asked about his take on a humbucker with an Alnico 8.
 He ponders the possibilities and lays out something the Duncan company’s staff engineers can’t beat.
 How about that?!

 This humbucker comes with 4-conductor lead wire and comes in standard or trem spacing.
 My Alternative 8 is an earlier model, made in 2008.
 Given the techniques in play then and now, there’s no reason to think there would be any variance in the results.
 I mean, unless you could manage to get Seymour himself to make one for you.
 LOL!